-Little Kristina always wanted to help “cook” at the holidays – my tasks included setting the table, preparing lime jello salad, and plating cranberry sauce.
+Little Kristina always wanted to help “cook” at the holidays – my tasks included setting the table, preparing the classic Holiday Jello Salad, and plating cranberry sauce.

 Even back then, I played up the irony of the canned sauce, leaving it in can form and serving it in the prettiest plate I could find – most often in an elaborate crystal serving dish.
 I would carefully carry it to the table as the can shape slid and wiggled around the plate.